houqb/houqb.github.io/index.md

 If you are interested in the research topics in my group, welcome to drop an email.
 Note that before contacting me, you are supposed to have read <a href="https://mmcheng.net/recruit/" class="redlink">[this]</a> already.

+We have several projects each year from the industry to ensure the applications of our research.

 ## Recent News